Behavioral Health

 You do not need a referral from your PCP for behavioral health services.

+If you are thinking about hurting yourself or someone else, call 911.
+You can also go to the nearest emergency room or crisis stabilization center, even if it is out of our service area.
 Once you are in a safe place, call your PCP if you can.
-Follow up with your provider within 24 – 48 hours.
+Follow up with your provider within 24-48 hours.
 If you get emergency care outside of the service area, we will make plans to transfer you to a hospital or provider that is in our plan’s network once you are stable.

 Other behavioral health information: